robertialenti/Bike-Share/README.md

 ### 6. Preparing Data for Econometric Analysis

 Before I can perform regressions, I make the following adjustments.
-I create an event time variable, measuring number of days since the opening of Axis 1 on 11/07/2020.
 Then, I seasonally adjust the outcome variables.
 Finally, I merge in additional covariates measuring daily mean temperature, precipitation, and amount of snow on ground in Montreal.

 ### 7. Assessing Parallel Trends

 To ensure that outcomes evolved similarly prior to treatment, and to verify that user activity did not somehow frontrun the completion of the REV, I plot outcomes in event time separately for treated and control groups.
+The event time variable measures months elapsed since the inauguration of the REV's Axis 1 on 11/07/2020.
 In an effort to better assess trends, I plot only a single month, November, for every year.

 We see that outcomes evolved quite similarly prior to the construction of the REV's Axis 1.
 This gives me confidence that treated and control stations are similar, ___________.